roelderickx/hm-render-mapnik/README.md

 ## Configuration of the mapnik stylesheet

 The mapnik stylesheet should be configured before use and you need to set up a datasource as well.
 Consult the HTML documentation in this repository for a detailed explanation on how to achieve this.

-## TODO

-Since most of the time the same configuration and tile source will be used, the program should be able to read these parameters from a config file.